 New center policies include:

 This policy change will help us continue to meet the needs of our students while also keeping them safe.
-Bridging Gap is here to serve, and we’re so excited to be able to see our students continue their learning despite the difficulties being thrown at them during this trying time.
+Bridging Gap USA (BGAP) is here to serve, and we’re so excited to be able to see our students continue their learning despite the difficulties being thrown at them during this trying time.

 Together, we “Prepare Today…Succeed Tomorrow!”